samarth1397/DetectingAllusion/README.md

 # DetectingAllusion
-Computational detection of intertextual references
+Computational detection of intertextual references and allusions.

 # Description
-A python package which searches for potential allusions and intertextual references made in a book against a set of potential candidates.
+A python package which searches for potential allusions and references made by a book to a list of potential candidate books, i.e. books which are being referred to.

 # Terminology
 * New Text: The book which might be making allusions to other books